SaymV/manatee-subset/README.md

 Here are some of the full language features not implemented in this subset:

-* Codepoint escapes in character and string literals        - Added
+* Codepoint escapes in character and string literals        - Added - Not generating
 * Object types and literals                                 - Added - Not generating
 * Increment and decrement statements                        - Added - Done!
 * Parallel assignment                                       - Added - Done!
-* Exceptions                                                - Added - Not generating
+* Exceptions                                                - Added - Done!
 * Timers                                                    - Added - Not generating
 * `unless` and `until` modifiers                            - Added - Not generating
 * Bitwise operators                                         - Added - Done!